 The MER Consortium supports career development from the very first moment in which a student is enrolled:

-- A Careers’ prospect is provided in the MER Consortium website with guidelines, links and references to orientate the student about potential careers and professional prospects; interesting links for job seeking; and examples of real published job offers to let them know which are the requisites and conditions for different employment opportunities in the real world.
+- A Careers’ prospect (PDF) is provided in the MER Consortium website with guidelines, links and references to orientate the student about potential careers and professional prospects; interesting links for job seeking; and examples of real published job offers to let them know which are the requisites and conditions for different employment opportunities in the real world.

 - The tutor and the supervisor (see Section 3.1) will also advise each student on potential careers and opportunities.